flosch/simpleapi/README.rst

 Pickling-Support (you should really read this!)
 -----------------------------------------------

-Pickling of the data streams makes the developer life easier since JSON or others doesn't support (de)serializing of several native types, for example `date types`.
-If your API will be used by unauthorized or unknown thiry-party users you should **NOT** enable pickle serialization because cPickle doesn't validates the pickle-dump.
+Pickling of the data streams makes the developer life easier since JSON and others doesn't support (de)serializing of several native types, for example `date objects`.
+If your API will be used by unauthorized or unknown third-party users you should **NOT** enable pickle serialization because cPickle doesn't validates the pickle-dump.
 This could **cause to insecure or harmful method calls** (like `system("rm -rf /")`, you know ;) ).

 To enable cPickle, you have to enable it manually in your namespace by adding `pickle` to the list of activated features::